Scalable Bayesian uncertainty quantification with data-driven priors for radio interferometric imaging: Scalable Bayesian data-driven imaging with uncertainty quantification

 To ensure the algorithm's convergence we use the stepsize $\tau = 1/L$, where $L = \text{Lip}(\nabla_{\bm{x}} f(\bm{x},\bm{y}) + \nabla g(\bm{x}))$.
 We can estimate a simple bound for the Lipschitz constant as follows

 where we have exploited the result from Equation \ref{eq:crr_lipschitz}, and $\| \Phi^{\dagger} \Phi \|$ denotes the spectral norm, which in the case of a linear operator coincides with its maximum singular value.
-In the simplified problem we are considering in Section \ref{sc:radio_interf_prob}, we have that $\| \Phi^{\dagger} \Phi \| = 1$.
+In the simplified problem we are considering in Section \ref{sc:radio_interf_prob} with gridded visibilities, we have that $\| \Phi^{\dagger} \Phi \| = 1$.
 If a more realistic linear operator should be considered, the maximum singular value could be computed iteratively via the power method \citep{golub2013}.

-We initialise the optimisation with the dirty image, $\bm{x}_{(0)} = \text{Re}(\Phi^{\dagger}\bm{y})$, which is the backprojection of our measurements.
+We initialise the optimisation with the naturally weighted dirty image, $\bm{x}_{(0)} = \text{Re}(\Phi^{\dagger}\bm{y})$.
 The optimisation procedure is summarised in Algorithm \ref{al:optim_alg}.
 We optimise for a fixed number of iterations $N_{\text{max}}$, or until a tolerance criterion of $\xi$ is reached.
 The stepsize is computed using the bound from Equation \ref{eq:lipschitz_optim}.